aysenuroruc/Multi-Threading/README.md

-# Matris Multiplication With By Using Different Method
+# Matris Multiplication with MultiThreading